-The Foundation has certain assets held by CSCF.
-CSCF administers the Foundation's assets for investment purposes and performs administrative tasks on behalf of the Foundation.
-CSCF will distribute funds to the Foundation in accordance with CSCF's spending policy.
 The spending policy calculates the amount of money annually distributed from the Foundation's various endowed funds for grant-making and administration.
-Based on the investment model selected by the donor, the current spending policy is to distribute 4.5% of a 12-quarter trailing average of the fund balance of the endowment funds.
+Based on the investment model selected by the donor, the current spending policy is to distribute 4.5% of a 16-quarter trailing average of the fund balance of the endowment funds.
 For funds less than four years old, the fair value will be the average of all quarterly market values to date.
 The Foundation's beneficial interest in net assets of a community foundation is determined based on the Foundation's share of the fair value of the underlying investments of the assets held by CSCF.
-As of December 31, 2015 and 2014, the Foundation's beneficial interest in net assets of a community foundation is \$4,578,937 and \$4,714,530, respectively.
+As of December 31, 2016 and 2015, the Foundation's beneficial interest in net assets of a community foundation is \$4,633,516 and \$4,578,937, respectively.